Last updated: October 25th, 2021

 My first wheelbase was a Fanatec CSL Elite.
-At the entry point of serious sim racing (in my opinion) I still highly rate the CSL Elite for a beginner.
-It’s very easy to install and the maximum torque is such that you can’t hurt yourself.
-The Fanatec DD2 however, is a definite step up, with more detailed force feedback, higher peak torque and inevitably, a higher price tag.
+It was very easy to install and the maximum torque was such that you can’t hurt yourself.
+The Fanatec DD2 however, is a definite step up, with more detailed force feedback, higher peak torque, and inevitably, a higher price tag.

 The TL;DR: The Fanatec Podium DD2 wheelbase is Fanatec’s flagship wheelbase.
 It’s very nicely built, has regular driver updates and like most Fanatec sim racing equipment, needs very little expertise to install and get going.
 I’m delighted with mine and naturally, use it a lot!
 Find out more on the Fanatec website or, read on!